Letters from Chutney

-Letters from Chutney is the debut album recorded by the Canadian rock band Rainbow Butt Monkeys, now known as Finger Eleven.
-It features a different sound than Finger Eleven's subsequent albums, with funk and grunge influences.
-The album is currently out of print, though available for special order.
+Letters from Chutney is the debut album by the Canadian rock band Rainbow Butt Monkeys, later known as Finger Eleven.
+It features a different sound than Finger Eleven's subsequent albums, with rock, pop, funk, and metal influences.
 The album produced three singles, all of which had videos released.
 The name of the album comes from a dog with a missing eye that the band found on the side of the road.
 They gave it the name Chutney.
+The album peaked at No. 45 on the RPM Canadian Albums Chart.

+Critical reception

+The Ottawa Citizen determined that "this is music that settles firmly on the metal edge of pop."

 Track listing

 All songs by Rainbow Butt Monkeys.

 Personnel

 Adapted from the liner notes of Letters from Chutney.